radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/02-tuning-tips-for-caching-in-radiantone.md

 To define a granular threshold for delete operations, indicate the percentage in the Delete Validation Threshold.
 For example, if Delete Validation Threshold contains a value of 50, it means if the generated LDIF image contains at least 50% fewer entries than the current cache image, the periodic persistent cache refresh is aborted for the current refresh cycle.

-If both a [validation script](#validation-script-path) and validation threshold are configured, the threshold is checked first.
-If the threshold does not invalidate the refresh, the validation script is invoked.
-If neither a threshold nor a script is configured, RadiantOne compares the generated LDIF file to the current cache image and updates the cache based on the differences between the two.
+If a validation threshold is configured, the threshold is checked.

 ##### Add Validation Threshold